 This drastically reduces wait time from weeks to mere hours, and increases overall production as more than one piece can be made at a time.

-Printers on the market today are able to produce life-like resemblance in detail, color and strength.
-In fact, there are many case studies available describing how small dental practices were able to save money, time, and significantly increase production of oral apparatuses simply by utilizing 3D printers.
+Printers on the market today are able to produce life-like resemblance in detail, color, and strength.
+In fact, there are many case studies available describing how small dental practices were able to save money, time, and significantly increase the production of oral apparatuses simply by utilizing 3D printers.

 If your practice is considering purchasing a 3D printer, or if you already use one, give careful consideration to a ventilation plan for your printer.